WillemDoesIt/tinytcp/README.md

 # User Install (Windows)
 Go to Rlease, and download the `ttcp-setup.exe` and run it.
-The Prject is yet to be added to any package managers and thus is not on other Operating Systems.
+The Project is yet to be added to any package managers and thus is not on other Operating Systems.

 ---